-In 2015, Opportunity International launched the Mityana Opportunity Zone in Uganda.
-We train and support over 4,000 farmers in the region, teaching them best practices and connecting them to resources and coffee cooperatives both throughout and beyond the Zone.
+Opportunity International launched the Mityana Opportunity Zone in Uganda, where we train and support over 4,000 farmers in the region, teaching them best practices and connecting them to resources and coffee cooperatives both throughout and beyond the Zone.
 In addition, we provide financial services and EduQuality services to seven schools in the Zone, equipping school leaders to learn from both education specialists and one another.

 Opportunity is working with partners to develop credit products and savings to reach the youth of the Mityana Zone.
 We are working on setting up farmer field schools, where youth can access group savings and loans facilities, receive training on agronomy and financial literacy, and learn through demonstration plots.